Kenneth-Macharia/Learning/Go/notes.md

 # Intro

-- Developed by a team at Google comparising of Robert Griesemar Rob Pike and Ken Thompson.
+- Developed by a team at Google comparising of Robert Griesemar, Rob Pike and Ken Thompson.
-- "Developed while waiting for other language programs to compile".
+- "Developed while waiting for C++ programs to compile".
 - Developed to build highly scalable and concurrent web applications.

 ## Why Go

-- Developed due to limitiation of existing languages in use at Google i.e Python (easy but slow), Java (fast but increasingly complex type system) and C/C++ (fast but slow compile times and increasingly complex type systme)
+- Developed due to limitiation of existing languages in use at Google i.e Python (easy but slow), Java (fast but increasingly complex type system) and C/C++ (fast but slow compile times and increasingly complex type system)
 - Concurrency is also patched into the the above languages.
-- Weaknesses addressed and included into Go are:
+- Weaknesses addressed and improvements included into Go are:

     1. Statically typed
     2. Fast - both compile and run times